fluid-queue/fluid-docs/docs/fluid-queue/commands.md

 -`!list`/`!queue` will show an in-order list of levels in the queue.
 It will display the current level as well as the next 5 levels of those currently online.
 It will also display how many people in the queue are offline.
 - `!position` will output the user's position in the queue, provided they have one.
 - `!submitted`/`!entry`/`!mylevel`/`!mylvl` will output the user's submitted level code, provided they have submitted a level.
+   - The broadcaster and moderators can also specify a user when using this command, e.g. `!entry [user]`, to check what level that user submitted.
 - `!weightedchance`/`!odds`/`!chance`/`!chances` will output the user's chances of getting selected in weighted random.
 - `!level` will select a level from the queue with respect to the order defined in the settings.js file. **[!]**
 - `!next` will select the next level from the queue. **[!]**